Adrienne Adams (politician): New York City Council

-Adams won her 2017 City Council primary with 39% of the vote (3,499 votes).
-Her opponent, Richard David, got 32% of the vote (2,822 votes), and her other opponent, Hettie Powell, received 29% (2,589 votes).
+In 2017, Adams ran for New York City Council in District 28.
+She sought to fill the vacancy caused by the expulsion of her predecessor, Ruben Wills.
+She won the Democratic primary with 39% of the vote (3,499 votes).
+Her opponent, Richard David, received 32% of the vote (2,822 votes), and her other opponent, Hettie Powell, received 29% (2,589 votes).
 Adams went on to win the general election with 86% of the vote.
-During her first term, she was elected by her colleagues in the Black, Latino and Asian Caucus to serve as co-chair of the caucus, and at various points she also served as chair of the Subcommittee on Landmarks, Public Sitings, and Dispositions, and later chair of the Committee on Public Safety.
+Adams is the first woman to represent District 28 on the City Council.
+Her district included the neighborhoods of Jamaica, Richmond Hill, Rochdale Village and South Ozone Park in the borough of Queens.
+During her first term, she was elected by her colleagues as co-chair of the Black, Latino and Asian Caucus.
+At various points she also served as chair of the Subcommittee on Landmarks, Public Sitings, and Dispositions, and later chair of the Committee on Public Safety.
+Adams was re-elected in 2021.

-In January 2022, the New York City Council elected Adrienne Adams as Speaker.
-She is the second individual from the borough of Queens to hold this position, following Peter Vallone Sr. Additionally, she is the third woman and the first Black person to serve as Speaker.
-Her election was a political defeat for newly elected mayor Eric Adams, a fellow centrist Democrat and high-school classmate but no relation, who had privately been trying to win support for rival Speaker candidate Francisco Moya.
+In January 2022, the City Council elected Adams to serve as speaker.
+She is the first Black person to serve as speaker of the City Council.
+Her election was a political defeat for newly elected mayor Eric Adams, a centrist Democrat and high-school classmate of no relation who had privately been trying to win support for rival Speaker candidate Francisco Moya.
+Adams was unanimously re-elected as speaker in 2024.

-Speaker Adams has declined to take up legislation opposing conversion of the health insurance of most New York City municipal retirees to Medicare Advantage, in place of traditional Medicare with Medigap supplemental coverage.
-This budget-cutting conversion, first proposed by Mayor Bill De Blasio and the Municipal Labor Committee in 2021, has divided New York politicians, retirees, and their former unions.
+The administration sought to force retirees into Medicare Advantage, stripping them of traditional Medicare with Medigap supplemental coverage that was promised to retirees for almost 60 years.
+The change was described by the administration as a "budget-cutting conversion" first proposed by Mayor Bill De Blasio and the Municipal Labor Committee in 2021 but has been found by multiple state courts to diminish healthcare and limit access to prescribed care as well as doctors and hospitals.
+This planned move pit active workers against retirees by their former unions.
+As revealed by Comptroller Brad Lander in an audit of the Health Insurance Stabilization Fund, the Municipal Labor Committee (MLC) and Mayors misused the fund and sought to force retirees into Medicare Advantage to create a cash flow into the now insolvent fund.
+The MLC admits in the documents that they did this for money knowing it was not going to solve the problem.
 Court challenges were still ongoing as of January 2025.